July 25, 2012

 In fact, on Saturday, I literally bumped into a woman in the airport who tripped over my bag.

-She admitted she was looking up, and I admitted I was looking straight ahead – both of us had our minds in our own world.
-We apologize to each other and kept it moving.
+She admitted she was looking up, and I admitted I was looking straight ahead—both of us had our minds in our worlds.
+We apologized to each other and kept it moving.

-Later, during the beverage service on my flight, I found that same woman sitting in the window seat – this was a chance encounter if ever there was, I thought.
+Later, during beverage service on my flight, I found that same woman sitting in the window seat—this was a chance encounter if ever there was, I thought.
 She was surprised I remembered her, but I couldn’t forget her.

-I realized this was a portent for me.
+I realized this was a sign for me.

-When she asked to purchase wine, I went to the First-Class cabin, told the Purser the story, and asked if I could offer a complimentary glass of wine to our guest.
+When she asked to purchase wine, I went to the First-Class cabin, told the Purser the story, and asked if I could offer our guest a complimentary glass of wine.

 “All’s well that ends well.”

-Until my second collision of the day, that is, when a woman on my flight expected me to put her carry-on in the overhead bin.
+That was until my second collision of the day when a woman on my flight expected me to put her carry-on in the overhead bin.

-I repeated, to her, our airline’s policy of flight attendants not lifting bags.
-But, then, since other flight attendants, for whatever reason, have helped her in the past – she pointed an accusatory finger at me – stating that I and I alone refuse to lift bags into the overhead bin.
+But then, since other flight attendants, for whatever reason, have helped her in the past, she pointed an accusatory finger at me, stating that I and I alone refuse to lift bags into the overhead bin.

 I choose not to.